ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ### Bring your own image
 {: #bring-own-image}

 IBM provides you with stock AIX and IBM i images when you create a {{site.data.keyword.powerSys_notm}}.
 However, you can always [bring your own](/docs/power-iaas?topic=power-iaas-deploy-custom-image) custom AIX or IBM i image that you've tested and deployed.
 The {{site.data.keyword.powerSys_notm}} service does not provide Linux stock images.
 You must bring your own Linux image (OVA format) and subscription.
 Only Red Hat and SUSE Linux OVA images are currently supported.

+When provisioning a {{site.data.keyword.powerSys_notm}} to support SAP NetWeaver applications, select a version of the IBM-provided AIX operating system stock image.
+IBM i and operating system custom images are not supported for SAP workloads at this time.
+{: note}

 ## Hardware specifications
 {: #hardware-specifications}